SAP/odata-vocabularies/vocabularies/Common.md

 <a name="Template_RecommendationsFunction"></a>
 ### [Template_RecommendationsFunction](./Common.xml#L1478:~:text=<Function%20Name="-,Template_RecommendationsFunction,-") *([Experimental](Common.md#Experimental))*

-Template for functions that retrieve AI-based recommendations for the bound entity and its related entities
+Template for functions that compute AI-based recommendations for the bound entity and its related entities

 The template function itself cannot be invoked.